25004/Export-AAD/README.md

     - Users
 - The ability to change what properties are exported for each object.
 - Batching and parallelism to make Graph queries go faster
+- Option for Sentinel ingestion.

-To get more specifics on what is exported and how to change it see Identiy Details.
+To get more specifics on what is exported and how to change it see Default Identity Object Properties.

 > [!WARNING]
 > There is incomplete error handling.
 You should test in your environment first.